-The project deals with the lessons of European integration for African attempts to regionally integrate further.
-The focus will be laid upon the procedural aspects rather than on outcomes of the processes.
-The analysis will commence against the backdrop of the current state of economic integration within Africa as well as the current state of the politico-economic discussion of the further integration path.
-Several strands shall be inquired.
+The book deals with the lessons of European integration for African attempts to regionally integrate further.
+The focus will be on the procedural aspects rather than on outcomes of the processes.
+The analysis will commence against the backdrop of the current state of integration within Africa as well as the current state of the politico-economic discussion of the further integration path.